adafruit/Adafruit-Tweet-Receipt/README.md

 be built https://learn.adafruit.com/internet-of-things-printer/download
 This tutorial is out of date.
 It is highly suggested that other tutorials be consulted for more modern implementations.
 This code is being hosted for legacy purposes.

-All code MIT License, please keep attribution to Adafruit Industries
+All code BSD License, please keep attribution to Adafruit Industries

 Please consider buying your parts at [Adafruit.com](https://www.adafruit.com) to support open source code.

 ## IMPORTANT: THIS SOFTWARE CURRENTLY DOES NOT WORK